sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 ### Test the automation

+1. Navigate to the **Extract Invoice Data** automation.

-1. Select Test button and enter the `Filepath` where the invoice document is stored locally on your machine.
+2. Select Test button and enter the `Filepath` where the invoice document is stored locally on your machine.

     <!-- border -->![Test](038.png)

-2. The automation opens the Invoice Document, extracts data and prints the details i.e Document number, Gross amount and Sender name.
+3. The automation opens the Invoice Document, extracts data and prints the details i.e Document number, Gross amount and Sender name.

     <!-- border -->![Test](039.png)

-3. Your automation is built successfully.
+4. Your automation is built successfully.

-4. Once this tutorial is completed, the process will look like this:
+5. Once this tutorial is completed, the process will look like this:

     <!-- border -->![Mapping](041.png)